 The low interest rate environment may make VA refinance programs even more beneficial for military homeowners.

-VA refinances had an average interest rate of 3.34 percent and APR of 3.40 percent for a 30-year refinance, as of mid-December 2019, according to Bankrate’s comprehensive national survey of mortgage lenders.
-That represents a considerable savings over a conventional 30-year refinance, which carries an average interest rate of 3.72 percent and APR of 3.84 percent.
+VA refinances had an average interest rate of 3.61 percent and APR of 3.79 percent for a 30-year refinance as of mid-June 2020, according to Bankrate’s comprehensive national survey of mortgage lenders.
+Check out our latest mortgage rate trends survey to see where rates are headed.

 To be eligible for an IRRRL refinance loan, you need to have an existing VA loan for the property and meet the following requirements: